ArduPilot/ardupilot_wiki/copter/source/docs/sonar.rst

 -  Sonar Maximum Altitude is calculated as 60 percent of the factory specified maximum Sonar range for the Sonar type selected.
--  Sonar is used for determining altitude only when the Sonar itself is detecting the ground and is below it's Sonar Maximum Altitude.
+-  Sonar is used for determining altitude only when the Sonar itself is detecting the ground and is below its Sonar Maximum Altitude.

    -  XL-EZ4 or XL-EZ0 have a Maximum range of 7.65 meters and a Sonar Maximum Altitude of 4.59 meters.